Alila Villas Uluwatu does it. So do Chiawa and Old Mondoro Camps.

 AndBeyond is also helping to move up to 100 rhinos from South Africa (a high-risk poaching environment) to Botswana (known for its anti-poaching initiatives).

-We’ve chilled out at andBeyond’s barefoot private paradise on tiny Mnemba Island, just off the coast of Zanzibar.
+We’ve chilled out at andBeyond Mnemba Island, a barefoot private-island paradise, just off the coast of Zanzibar.

 Maldives, Thailand and Myanmar